 - Neutral – neutral whites are pure whites that don’t have undertones to them.
 They may have some grey mixed in, but that’s it.
 The great thing is that neutral tones complement both warm and cool shades of white really well

 The best way to spot the undertones in your chosen paint colour?
 Dig out your paint swatch!
-Look at the darkest shade that is on the swatch to identify the base colour that a white shade has undertones of.
+Look at the darkest shade that is on the swatch to identify the base colour.

 If you don’t have a swatch card to hand, hold your paint samples against a piece of white paper or card.
 This will help bring out the undertones of the paint and make them easier to see.

 Now that you know all of the above, it’s time to decide: do you want to use a warm white, a cool white or a neutral white?

 As tempting as it may be to buy the first white you see and start slapping it on your walls… it’s best to take your time!